Shubhamshrimali/Computer-pointer-controller/README.md

 # Computer Pointer Controller
-This project is an application that controls the computer pointer with the use of human eye gaze direction.
+In this project we will controls the computer pointer with the use of Face direction.
 It supports input from video file and camera video stream.

 ## Project Set Up and Installation
 **First step**